-If the economy outperforms long-term expectations and results in a stronger financial performance and ability to manage costs, while the city addresses needed infrastructure improvements without unduly increasing the debt profile, we could raise the rating.
+If the city addresses needed infrastructure improvements without unduly increasing the debt profile, coupled with maintenance of strong economic conditions supporting healthy revenues keeping pace with expenditures, we could raise the rating.
 However, given the high debt position and weak contingent liability profile, this is unlikely to happen over the two-year outlook horizon.